 The Rainforest Alliance has a long history of working to make cocoa production in Ghana and Côte d'Ivoire more sustainable through certification and other complementary interventions.
 Almost ten years ago, for example, the cocoa farmers of Ghana’s Juaboso-Bia area began working with the Rainforest Alliance to form a Land Management Board (LMB) to oversee conservation and agriculture activities across 29,000 hectares.
 Among other conservation and livelihood accomplishments, 3,033 farms covering 6,464 ha (5,970 acres) are Rainforest Alliance Certified™, local communities have planted 58,600 tree seedlings in degraded areas, and farmers have planted 50,000 more tree seedlings on their plots.

 More recently, to fortify Ghana’s CFI commitment to end deforestation in its cocoa supply chains, the Rainforest Alliance and global agri-business Olam Ghana launched an initiative to help establish two more Landscape Management Boards (LMB) in the Sui River, Suhuma, Tano Ehuro and Santomang Forest Reserves—a region where forests are particularly threatened by cocoa production.
-These LMBs will provide participatory forest landscape governance, helping to monitor and control the surrounding 61,190 hectares (151,139 acres) of forest reserves.
+These LMBs will provide participatory forest landscape governance to monitor and control the surrounding 61,190 hectares (151,139 acres) of forest reserves.
 The partnership is supported by the UK Department of International Development (DFID) through the Partnerships for Forests program.